kashyapchhatbar/MeCP2_2022_manuscript/README.md

 6. Comparative analysis of DNA methylation and transcriptional regulation in the absence of MeCP2
     1. [Differential gene expression vs DNA methylation of gene bodies in mammalian brain](rnaseq/02_analysis.ipynb)

+The notebooks to generate all the figures can be found in this [directory](figures).